MerginMaps/docs/src/migrate/arcgis/index.md

 To migrate the project, we recommend to:
 1. Use the [**SLYR**](#slyr) plugin to transfer the ArcGIS project to QGIS project (including styling, etc.).
-2. Convert your survey (vector) layers (e.g from Shapefile or File Geodatabase) to GeoPackage if not done already by SLYR
+2. Convert your survey (vector) layers (e.g from Shapefile or File Geodatabase) to GeoPackage if not done already by SLYR.
 3. Optionally, convert the rest of the data sources to formats [supported](../../gis/supported_formats.md) by <MainPlatformName />
 4. Fine-tune the styling and settings of the layers and QGIS project

-Alternatively, you can convert the data files you use in the project to [supported](../../gis/supported_formats.md) formats and recreate the project and its settings in QGIS manually.
+If you consider one-time convertion to open source ecosystem, we recommend to convert all data files you use in the project to formats with open standards.
+Read more about [**data formats**](#data-formats).

 To use your QGIS project with the <MainPlatformNameLink /> platform:
 1. [Sign up to <MainPlatformName />](../../setup/sign-up-to-mergin-maps/)